Tuesday, August 12, 2008

 The maintenance of the inner working of the piano and regulation should be left to a qualified piano technician.
 Resist dusting the inside of your piano, oiling the moving parts, or using moth or insect repellents.
 Your piano technician will take care of all internal problems.

-humidity control in the room where your piano is placed.
+Try to maintain a fairly consistent temperature and humidity control in the room where your piano is placed.
 It's important to keep your piano away from a heating register in winter, an air conditioning vent in the summer, a fireplace, a frequently opened window or outside door, and direct sunlight.

 Play your piano regularly.
 You'll get the most enjoyment from it and also reach your potential much faster.
 A disadvantage to idle pianos, assuming they also suffer a service lapse, is that a detrimental condition or environment can't be identified, and an escalating problem can result in damage that might not have occurred with regular service.
 Tuning a piano after years of not having been tuned often requires a pitch raise.
 As a piano ages, it may begin to develop more major problems which your technician can help you assess.
 You may look into rebuilding or reconditioning the piano.